syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 N> Custom resource class should contain a mandatory field for resource `Id`.

-## Create business object for resource
+## Mapping resource business object custom field

 Create a custom class employee with mandatory fields `Name,` `Id,` `ForegroundColor,` and `BackgroundColor.` Also assign the resources to `recurrence appointments.`